 When you confront and engage your fear as the energy you need to start something big, something that is outside of your comfort zone; it will create a powerful chain-reaction that will push your past any initial resistance and on to the point of critical mass when any remaining negative energy is converted to positive.
 Once you reach that point, there is nothing stopping you from achieving what you set out to do.

 Thank you for reading this week’s article in our series on 12 Steps To Leaving Your Comfort Zone Behind Forever.
 But remember that there is more to changing your life than knowing what to do.
 The key ingredient is TAKING ACTION on what you learn!
-Please join us next week when we’ll be exploring the next step in making this positive and permanent life change: Manifesting Change Through Visualization And Action.
+I will be traveling, attending Podcast Movement 2017 and working on a number of projects that I will be releasing later this year during August 2017.
+Please join me again when I return in September when we’ll be exploring the next step in making this positive and permanent life change: Manifesting Change Through Visualization And Action.